ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### Encrypt(Key, in Nonce, ReadOnlySpan<byte>, ReadOnlySpan<byte>)

-Encrypts the specified data using the specified key and returns the result, which includes an authentication tag, as an array of bytes.
+Encrypts the specified plaintext using the specified key, nonce, and associated data, and returns the ciphertext, which includes an authentication tag, as an array of bytes.

     public byte[] Encrypt(
         Key key,